 This morning, cross over the border into Richmond for a slice of history.
 After a look around the old center we head to Carytown, a young and funky district, for lunch.
 Next up: the nation’s capital, Washington D.C.
 It’s the USA’s political core, buzzing with decision makers and busy with museums, monuments and politics.
 Get inspired on our Illuminations Tour around D.C’s famous structures and see the city brilliantly lit up against the night sky.
 Your local guide will fill you in D.C’s signature sites and monuments, like the Capitol Building, Washington Monument and the White House.
 We’ll drive along the National Mall, a traditional place of protest and of key events in the USA’s past.
 Enjoy an overview of presidential history with a look at the Lincoln Memorial, where Martin Luther King gave his “I have a dream” speech, the Jefferson memorial with its famous columns and the Roosevelt Memorial.
 Remember those who died in Vietnam and Korea as you check out the memorials to those conflicts.

 With two full days to explore the capital, you can visit some fascinating museums and monuments, or hang out in the city’s vibrant neighborhoods for a different feel.
 We’ll visit Arlington National Cemetery, where JFK is buried and thousands of US soldiers lie.
 You’ll see the sobering sight of endless rows of white headstones and have the chance to watch the Changing of the Guard at the Tomb of the Unknown Soldier.
-There’s a chance to cover a lot of ground and get familiar with DC by renting a bike.
-Get some pointers from your Tour Manager on where to go next.
+Then get some pointers from your Tour Manager on where to go next.
 Get a dose of culture at the Smithsonian Museums.
 This is a one-stop culture spot, made up of 19 different museums.
 It has it all – from natural history to space, so the choice is yours, and best of all, it’s free!
 You can also visit the world-class Holocaust Museum and learn about one of history’s darkest moments as you honor the victims.
 For something fun and intriguing, head to the Spy Museum.
 Find out about infamous FBI cases and what it means to be a secret agent, while you listen to bugs and play around with gadgets and interactive displays.
 Later, hit Georgetown, D.C.’s oldest district and see how it has injected itself with new energy.
 200 year-old buildings hold hip galleries and boutiques – it’s a great place to pick up something funky.
 It’s also a global kitchen - try something from the 50 different types of ethnic food on offer.
 With a university crowd, Georgetown is vibrant and young, so spend some time exploring the laid-back lounges and upscale bars.
 For something more upbeat, get down and funky in Adams-Morgan, another trendy district.